Diagrams Below are the wiring diagrams for 3Dtek specific Masso Applications.

 Gecko, Cooler and Motor Connector Mounting

-- The Gecko G540 and Cooler are mounted and separated using standoffs.
+- The Gecko G540 is mounted using standoffs.

 - The Control Card is pressed onto the top of the G540 and holds its self in place firmly.

 - The GRBL Gecko controller has a trim pot for setting the current limiting of each stepper motor which are circled red in the image below.
 This takes place of the resistor to be soldered that is mentioned in the G540 manual.
 Note that this is not smoothness tuning the trim pot mentioned in the manual.